home

 }

 The underlying memory for node1 is more than big enough, but the code still crashes.
-The issue is that node1.next has written data into the memory which isn't valid when interpreted the memory as User.
-When we're writing to user.id or user1.name, the compiler will enforce correctness: id must be an u32 and name must be a []const u8.
-When we write to node1.next, our value is valid based on the Node type.
-But mix those two: and you'll likely get something invalid.
+When we write to user.id or user1.name, the compiler enforces correctness: id must be an u32 and name must be a []const u8.
+Similarly, When we write null to node1.next, the code compiles because null is a valid ?*Node.
+But when, at runtime, we try to interpret that null as a part of a User, the behavior becomes undefined (i.e. we'll most likely crash).

 One last thing worth pointing out is that, unless a structure is declared as packed, Zig makes no guarantee about its memory layout.
 In almost all cases, you should not write to memory as one type and read it as another (which is exactly what we've done throughout the post).
 Unless the struct is packed or the struct is very simple, you cannot predict how those read/writes will be interpreted by different types sharing the same memory.